mrocklin/blog/_posts/work/2012-12-03-Characteristic-Functions.md

     X = Normal('X', mu, sigma)
     E(exp(I*t*X))

 and received the correct answer.
 I am always happy when projects work on problems for which they were not originally designed.
+The fact that this works is largely due to SymPy's excellent handling of integrals of special functions, due largely to [Tom Bachmann](https://github.com/ness01).

 If you do complex work on statistical functions I recommend you take a look at `sympy.stats`.
 It's able to perform some interesting high level transformations.
 Thanks to recent work by [Raoul Bourquin](https://github.com/raoulb) many of the common distributions found in `scipy.stats` are now available (with even more in a [pull request](https://github.com/sympy/sympy/pull/1413)).